rahuljones/CSE15L---Lab-Report-2/index.md

 **Part 2: Lab 3 bugs**

-This JUnit test case worked as a failure inducing input:
+This JUnit test case worked as a failure inducing input because instead of reversing the array correctly, the method changed values in the back of the array before they could be applied to the front of the array:
 ```
 @Test
 public void testMultipleReverseInPlace() {